-- Use alligator clips to lift and hold first, tape wide line of your own hair.
+- Use alligator clips to lift and hold first, tape a wide line of your hair.

 - Gently add the tape as evenly as possible.

-- Now release the clip and put last tape on top.
+- Now release the clip and put the last tape on the top.

 - Keep affixing strips to complete the first horizontal row.